AriFordsham/GHCWiki/building/cross-compiling.md

 Unfortunately this **does not work** at the moment, because `cabal` uses the wrong values for `$arch` and `$os`, see [ https://github.com/haskell/cabal/issues/1184](https://github.com/haskell/cabal/issues/1184).

+## CPU/platform specific notes

+### ARM

+Only llvm versions == 3.0 and \>= 3.2 support GHC for ARM targets.
+There was a regression in llvm version 3.1, the result of which is bad generated code that crashes.